Best Trademark Docketing Software for Solo Attorneys

 • Up and running in minutes, not days

 Limitations: USPTO trademarks only (no patents, no international).
-No billing integration or client portal.
+Client billing runs through your own processor's payment link — there's no built-in billing system or client portal.

 AppColl — The Enterprise Standard